Yawn0/GameProjectp5js/README.md

 # Blobby Adventure

-A side‑scrolling mini platformer built with vanilla p5.js + ES modules.
+A side‑scrolling mini platformer with procedural world generation, built with vanilla p5.js + ES modules.
 The codebase focuses on clear separation of concerns, lightweight entity classes, and a factory pattern to centralize object creation.

 ## Getting Started / How to run